Other common names

 Assessment of risk to people and pets

 Non-venomous.
 Saltmarsh Snakes are not dangerous to people or pets, but they may bite to defend themselves.
 These secretive and generally docile snakes are not aggressive and avoid direct contact with people and pets.
 Virtually all bites occur when the snakes are intentionally molested.

 Comparison with other species

-Southern Watersnake (Nerodia fasciata) Southern watersnakes have broad black, brown, or red crossbands (often bordered with black) down the back and a dark stripe that extends from the eye to the angle of the jaw.
+Southern Watersnake (Nerodia fasciata) Non-venomous Southern Watersnakes have broad black, brown, or red crossbands (often bordered with black) down the back and a dark stripe that extends from the eye to the angle of the jaw.
 Furthermore, they almost exclusively live in freshwater habitats.

 Unfortunately, many watersnakes are killed every year by Florida residents who mistake them for cottonmouths.
 Although cottonmouths occur throughout Florida, they are not nearly as abundant as the eight species of harmless watersnakes (species in the genus Nerodia) that occur in much the same habitats.
 If you see a snake in or near the water, most likely it is a harmless watersnake, and it is best for everyone involved to simply leave it alone.

 If you have a new or interesting observation for this species, please email the herpetology staff at the Florida Museum.